Belgium

 The Belgian government identified Peppol as the open, standards-based interoperability model that enables the delivery of any procurement-related eDocument from any sender to any receiver, in a suitable and affordable way.

-If properly understood and rolled out, Peppol has the potential to enable the same level of performance and universality as the postal system in the paper-based world.
+If properly understood and rolled out, Peppol has the potential to enable the same level of effectiveness and universality as the postal system in the paper-based world.
 Consequently, the roll out of Peppol in Belgium is a key component of the Belgian eProcurement generalisation strategy.

-Peppol Authority
+Belgian Peppol Authority

 Further information

-Page last updated: 20th October 2021
+Page last updated: 11th april 2025